benedikt-weyer/streamline-scheduler/K8S_QUICKSTART.md

 # Kubernetes Deployment Quick Start

-This is a quick reference for deploying Planera to Kubernetes.
+This is a quick reference for deploying Plandera to Kubernetes.
 For detailed information, see [KUBERNETES_DEPLOYMENT.md](./KUBERNETES_DEPLOYMENT.md).

 ## Prerequisites